richarah/admont/README.md

 #### Garbage in, garbage out

+Providing a query unrelated to the text corpus may also result in bizarre responses (e.g. training it on cryptography lectures and asking it to bake a cake caused the chatbot to respond in Japanese)

-The chatbot's accuracy is dependent on the quality of the data provided, and it may not always provide the correct answer.
+It is also worth noting that the chatbot's accuracy is dependent on the quality of the data provided, and even in ideal circumstances it may not always provide the correct answer.

 #### Known bugs/quirks